iEngage/java-sdk/docs/InteractionApi.md

 Response the specified interaction

 This service allows a user to post a response on an interaction.
 The following fields(key:value) are required to be present in the Response JSON object.
-Refer to the Model &amp; Model Schema of the expected JSON Object for the body of this API.&lt;/br&gt;&lt;b&gt;Required fields &lt;/br&gt;1. interactionId (Path Parameter)&lt;/br&gt;2. responseDescription &lt;/br&gt;
+Refer to the Model &amp; Model Schema of the expected JSON Object for the body of this API.      **Required fields**     1. interactionId (Path Parameter)     2. responseDescription

 ### Example
 ```java